 An electric model is much more likely to cause harm than good.
 Most models don’t allow you to adjust the sharpening angle, and hunting knives come with a wide array of bevel angles.
 So if you’re looking for the best hunting knife sharpener I would recommend one of the following.

 Products like the Apex, KME, and Wicked Edge are designed to ensure the sides of the blade are protected during sharpening.
 They also allow you to match the EXACT angle of the blade.
 This helps improve the durability and longevity of the knife.
 Besides all that, you’ll never get your knife as sharp with an electric model as you can with a sharpening kit or system.
 They allow for precise control and pressure throughout the entire process.

 Sharpening serrated knives can be fairly challenging.
 Thankfully most serrated blades are pretty tough and so they don’t require frequent upkeep.
 Most electric models will only chew up a serrated blade.

 The Edge Pro from Smith does have a slide out attachment for sharpening serrated blades.
 It works fairly well.
 But the best way to get a good edge back on a serrated blade is to use a rounded honing rod.

 But for most people that would be fairly inconvenient.
-If you’re looking for product specifically for serrated knives we recommend going with a product like the Chef’s Choice manual sharpener.
+If you’re looking for sharpener specifically for serrated knives we recommend going with a product like the Chef’s Choice manual sharpener.
 It operates the same basic way as their electric model, but since it’s manual you can control the sharpening process more carefully.
 The Apex 1 system above can also sharpen serrated knives with a honing rod attachment.

 It’s not perfect, but there’s nothing more frustrating than tearing up a perfectly good baguette instead of cutting clean through it.

-Sharpening Ceramic Knives
+Sharpener for Ceramic Knives

 Ceramic knives are too hard to be sharpened by stone-based sharpeners.
 On top of that, it’s very easy to crack or chip them in the process.